-If you follow design shows, blogs, or designers for any length of time you’ll probably hear the phrase “paint is the easiest and least expensive way to transform a space” at least once, and probably more.
+If you follow design shows, blogs, or designers for any length of time, you’re likely to hear the phrase “paint is the easiest and least expensive way to transform a space” at least once.

-And while I definitely agree with that (in fact I’ve said it before on this blog) there’s another way to transform a space that you may not have thought of.
-This simple idea can actually be MORE effective than paint, and it won’t cost you a dime.
+I definitely agree with that statement (in fact I’ve said it before on this blog), but there’s another way to transform a space that you may not have thought of.
+You’ll find it may actually be MORE effective than paint, and it won’t cost you a dime.

-Designers may not actually call it a trick, since it’s something that they automatically do as part of any good room design.
-But if your room doesn’t currently have it right, this may be just what you need for a transformation.
+Designers may not actually call this a trick, since it’s something that’s always part of any good room design.
+But if your room doesn’t currently have it right, this trick may be just what you need for a transformation.

 I’ve worked with homeowners in the past who loved their space and loved their furniture, but they felt that neither were functioning well.
-Their complaint was that their room didn’t feel pulled together or welcoming.
-And they were right.
+Their complaint was that their home didn’t feel pulled together or welcoming.
+And I had to admit that they were right.

-After a couple of hours and a rearrangement (and a few tweaks we’ll talk about in the next post), they would be so excited about their “new” space and amazed at the difference.
-And it wasn’t because I was so great or had any special magic.
+After a couple of hours and some furniture rearrangement, though (along with a few tweaks we’ll talk about in the next post), they were amazed by their “new” space.
+And this excitement wasn’t because I’m so great or had any special magic.
 It was because how your furniture is placed in the room really does make a difference.

 A defined focal point and good furniture layout work together to help a room make sense.
-If there’s no obvious focal point, or the furniture isn’t arranged around the one that exists, or there’s no defined conversation areas, a room will feel slightly (or really) disjointed.
-It’s like the furniture was just plopped down without a lot of thought.
+If there’s no obvious focal point, or it isn’t properly addressed, or there’s no defined conversation areas, a room will feel slightly (or really) disjointed.
+The furniture layout will look like it just plopped in place without a lot of thought.
 And maybe it was.

 We know that if you aren’t a designer or don’t have one, this whole furniture arranging thing may feel a little overwhelming.
 Or you may have a unique room layout that’s just particularly challenging.